siddhaprotocol/demo-api/ReadMe.md

 ## Caching

-The application supports both Redis and AWS Valkey ElastiCache for caching invoice data:
+The application supports Redis for caching invoice data:

 - Each request is cached based on the `limit` parameter
 - Cache TTL is set to 60 seconds by default